 The awards include the John H. Green Memorial Award; the Bill King Memorial Award; and two Livermore-Amador Symphony Association Awards.
 One of the Association Awards is named in honor of past Music Director Arthur P. Barnes.

-Applications for the 2025–2026 season awards are now available and may be downloaded as a Word document or as a pdf file.
-All applications must be submitted by email by October 12, 2025.
-Winners will be announced the week of November 4, 2025.
-Profiles of the winners will included on this webpage and in the Symphony’s December concert program and newsletter.
-The Awards will be presented at the Symphony’s concert on the evening of December 6, 2025.
+The application for the 2025–2026 season awards is available for your reference and may be downloaded as a Word document or as a pdf file, although the deadline is past.
+All applications were due by October 12, 2025.
+Winners were announced the week of November 4, 2025.
+Profiles of the winners were included in the Symphony’s December concert program and newsletter (and below).
+The Awards were presented at the Symphony’s concert on the evening of December 6, 2025.

 If you have questions or are unable to submit an application by email, please contact LAS Awards Committee Chair Nissa Nack at (925) 484-1942 or nissanack@comcast.net.